shashankvivek/Angular4/Karma_Tests/README.md

-An exmaple to understand `ng-connten` of angular
+Some examples of `karma Test` cases